HillaryRomero/notas/draft.md

 In following parts, we start with a brief overview of our model (Section 2), followed by the details of our end-to-end implementation (Section 3).
 Then we evaluate our model on answer sentence selection and paraphrase identifications tasks (Section 4).

+In this work, we proposed a model to assess sentence similarity by decomposing and composing lexical semantics.
+To bridge the lexical gap problem, our model represents each word with its context vector.
+To extract features from both the similarity and dissimilarity of a sentence pair, we designed several methods to decompose the word vector into a similar component and a dissimilar component.
+To extract features at multiple levels of granularity, we employed a two-channel CNN model and equipped it with multiple types of ngram filters.
+Experimental results show that our model is quite effective on both the answer sentence selection task and the paraphrase identification task .